nkanaev/yarr/readme.md

 # yarr

-**yarr** (yet another rss reader) is a web-based feed aggregator which can be used both as a desktop application and a self-hosted server.
+**yarr** (yet another rss reader) is a web-based feed aggregator which can be used both as a desktop application and a personal self-hosted server.

 It is written in Go with the frontend in Vue.js.
 The storage is backed by SQLite.